-The competitiveness of rail over longer distances can be stifled by inefficiencies at national borders.
+The competitiveness of rail over longer distances can be stifled by inefficiencies at na-tional borders.
 Cross-border traffic is characterised by additional costs associated with the lack of technical interoperability, additional labour cost and unharmonised regulations and standards.
 The extent to which costs increase depends on the technical solutions adopted to solve interoperability issues and additional labour cost due to crossing the border.
 At some borders the cost increase is negligible as there is no change in gauge, traction current and language.
-However, at others, the cost of crossing a border, converted to cents per tkm, is significant, at 5% relative to an otherwise identical inland transport of the same distance for a medium-difficult border, like Spain-Portugal, with a different traction current and language; around 20% for Lithuania-Poland; and between 38% - 73% for the border Spain-France, where the crossing includes a change in gauge in addition to traction current and language differences.
-Alongside these factors, there is the additional complexity of cooperating with multiple infrastructure managers, rolling stock providers and regulatory regimes, all of which can discourage railway undertakings from offering cross-border services.
+However, at others, the cost of crossing a border, converted to cents per tkm, is significant, at 5% relative to an otherwise identical inland transport of the same distance for a medium-difficult border, like Spain-Portugal, with a different traction current and language; around 20% for Lithuania-Poland; and between 38% - 73% for the border Spain-France, where the crossing includes a change in gauge in additional complexity of cooperating with multiple infrastructure managers, rolling stock providers and regulatory regimes, all of which can discourage railway undertakings from offering cross-border services.